wootguy/resguy/README.md

 - BSP file (client already knows about this)
 - MOTD file
-- CFG files (Note: SC doesn't even allow these to be transfered to clients)
+- CFG files (Note: SC does not even allow these to be transfered to clients)
 - Custom sentence files
 - Custom materials file
 - map_script file and all other scripts that it #includes